PiMoNFeeD/csso-tracker/README.md

-# csso-tracker
+# CS:SO issue and suggestions tracker
-This repository is used for bug- and sugesstions-tracking on CS:SO mod.
+This repo is created to better manage bugs, issues and suggestions for CS:SO mod.